To get the most out of Digital ID, you need to make sure you’re always logged in and that you’ve configured the mobile

 After installing Digital ID Browser Extension on Chrome or Firefox, there are no steps you need to take to set it up.
 Once registered, you are good to go, but you will want to confirm you’re logged in.
 Look in the top right corner of your browser.
 If the OI icon is blue, then you know you’re logged in; if the OI icon is gray, you’re logged out (click on the icon to log in).

 When you first log in, you’ll be walked through a series of steps to configure the app, follow the prompts (these are important):

 - Enable Smartfield Icons - the Smartfield Icon for Android is designed to allow you to easily generate, store, and retrieve credentials for all your favorite websites and apps on your device.
 To display the Smartfield Icon on Android you need to allow Digital ID to draw over other apps.

 - Grant Digital ID Accessibility permissions - this setting allows Digital ID to understand your browsing context, find information you need to log in or register, and store useful information you leave behind.

 When you first log in, you’ll see two notification cards on the top of the screen, click on them and follow the prompts:

 - Digital ID Autofill (only available for iOS 12) - this feature retrieves login credentials for you in order to fill online forms automatically directly from the top of the iOS keyboard.

-- Digital ID Extension for Safari - this feature enables a Safari for iOS action extension, which you can use to generate and securely store passwords and other sensitive data when using Safari for iOS.
+- Digital ID Safari Extension - this feature enables the Safari Extension, which you can use to generate and securely store passwords and other sensitive data when using Safari for iOS.